garrandall/popular-music-data/tracks/can-t-knock-the-hustle-jay-z.md

 Shoppin sprees, copin three
 Deuce fever IS's fully loaded, ah yes
 Bouncin in the lex luger, tires smoke like buddha
-50 G's to the crap shooter, niggaz can't fade me Chrome socks beamin
+50 G's to the crap shooter, niggas can't fade me Chrome socks beamin
 Through my perephreal I see ya schemin
 Stop dreamin, I leave your body steamin
-Niggaz is fiendin, what's the meanin?
+Niggas is fiendin, what's the meanin?
 I'm leanin on any nigga intervenin
 With the sound of my money machine-in
 My cup runneth, over with hundreds